ElinorSterner/convertmetrics/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# convertmetrics
+# convertmetrics()

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of convertmetrics is to convert between measurement systems
+## Overview

+The goal of convertmetrics is to convert between measurement systems.
+It works will multiple systems of measurement, including the metric system, imperial system (i.e. US and UK measurements) and some weights used in the Chinese measurement system, catty and tael.
+For all supported units, the package converts treats the metric system as the base unit, and all conversions are to or from a metric unit.

+Overall, this package supports the following units and pairs of units:

+- volumes (liters and gallons)

+- distances (miles and kilometers, meters and yards, inches and centimeters)

+- temperatures (Fahrenheit and Celsius)

+- weights (pounds and kilograms, kilograms and catty, kilograms and tael)

 ## Installation